guettli/learning-kubernetes-log/README.md

 Kubernetes solves a problem which many small companies don't have.
 If you can handle your load on one server, then you might not need Kubernetes.

+The audio book "Building Microservices Designing Fine-Grained Systems" of Sam Newman is great.

+And it underlines it several times: Most people don't need Kubernetes and Microservices.
+It is very likely that a [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) solution will get you to your goal faster.

+Still, I want to dive into Kubernetes because I want to understand how things work under the hood.

+I think that sooner or later there will be an established open source PaaS or Faas solution.
+Kubernetes is the common denominator, so that it gets a lot of attraction.
+But do you really want to deal with all the details?

+It will take some years until there is something that we all want.
+An open source and easier to use tool build on top of Kubernetes.

+People who don't like details are adviced to not use Kubernetes, or the service of a fully managed Kubernetes.

+What is a "fully managed Kubernetes"?
+If you use the offerings from Google, Azure, AWS, VMWare, then you get a managed Kubernetes.

+A "fully managed Kubernetes" is a service on top of a managed Kubernetes.

+If you have enough money and people you can handle this yourself.
+It depends on the size of your company.
+But if you have only
+20 developers developing code you want to run in a cloud-native fashion, then a PaaS solution makes more sense.
+It is not enough to have one person who cares for Kubernetes.
+Except an outage of several days is okay for you, since this one person is not reachable.

+I think many people have not understood that a managed Kubernetes does not hide the details.

+This is not like switching from Apache to Nginx.

+All the best, have fun.

 ---

 I can recommend the CKA from [KodeKloud](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/)

 One month costs 35 Euro.
 That's a fair price.
 And you can do all courses during this month.
 They have interactive